UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

 \subsection{Residual multiplicative shear bias}

 The shear bias $m$ computed earlier with metacalibration is not perfect.
-A residual bias $\Delta m = m^{\textrm{metacal}} - m^{\textrm{true}}$ remains, and generally has to be quantified with image simulations.
-We use the value $\Delta m \approx 0.007$ from \cite{UNIONS_Guinot_SP}, estimated using CFIS-like image simulations of isolated galaxies, ignoring the effect of blending.
-In comparison, other surveys also find residual biases at around the percent-level or below, e.g., \citet{maccrann2020des} and \citet{Gatti_2021} state a value of $\Delta m = -0.0208 \pm 0.0012$ for DES-Y3.
+A residual bias $\Delta m = m^{\textrm{metacal}} - m^{\textrm{true}}$ remains and generally has to be quantified with image simulations.
+We used the value $\Delta m = 0.007$ based on the results from \citet{UNIONS_Guinot_SP}, who found $\Delta m = 0.007 \pm 0.03 $, estimated using CFIS-like image simulations of isolated galaxies and ignoring the effect of blending.
+In comparison, other surveys also find residual biases at around the per cent level or below; for example, \citet{maccrann2020des} and \citet{Gatti_2021} state a value of $\Delta m = -0.0208 \pm 0.0012$ for DES-Y3.

-We model the effect of the residual multiplicative shear bias by adding the residual bias $\Delta m$ to the response matrix in the local case.
+We modeled the effect of the residual multiplicative shear bias by adding the residual bias $\Delta m$ to the response matrix in the local case.
 This corresponds to a conservative, worst-case scenario where the residual bias is constant in space.
 Thus, Eq.~\eqref{eq:R_tot} is modified to

 where $\mat I$ is the identity matrix.
 The impact of this bias on the cosmological constraints is shown in Fig.~\ref{fig:constraint_1deg}.
 In blue, the calibration is global whereas it is done on $1$~deg$^2$ for the green and red cases.
 Moreover, the red case includes the multiplicative shear bias.
-Including the residual shear bias changes the values of the parameters in the same direction as the local calibration compared to the global calibration. $\Omega_\textrm{m}$ shifts by $-0.024$ which corresponds to $-0.5 \sigma$ with respect to the global calibration.
+Including the residual shear bias changes the values of the parameters in the same direction as the local calibration compared to the global calibration. $\Omega_\textrm{m}$ shifts by $-0.024,$ which corresponds to $-0.5 \sigma$ with respect to the global calibration.
 A positive $\Delta m$ effectively reduces the estimated shear, resulting on average in a smaller number of peaks, and thus smaller clustering parameters.
-The 1D marginalised contours for $A_\textrm{s}$ shift to the right, contrary to what we would expect.
-However, the joint $\Omega_\textrm{m}$ - $A_\textrm{s}$ 2D contours clearly reflect the smaller calibrated shear and shift towards smaller clustering amplitudes.
+The 1D marginalized contours for $A_\textrm{s}$ shift to the right, contrary to what we would expect.
+However, the joint $\Omega_\textrm{m}$ - $A_\textrm{s}$ 2D contours clearly reflect the smaller calibrated shear and shift toward smaller clustering amplitudes.